Junaidwebs/calculator/README.md

 # calculator
-Create a Basic Calculator Using Html , Css ,and Javascript
+Create a Basic Calculator Using Html , Css ,and Javascript this is not what i want